hanelske/NRT/index.md

 # Latest News

-## Upcoming visit to Oviedo.
+## Visit to Oviedo.
-At the end of September Adrian McGrath, Iain Steele and Helen Jermak from LJMU will travel to Oviedo, Asturias, Spain for the next NRT board meeting and a visit to the Asturfeito factory.
+At the end of September staff from LJMU and IAC travelled to Oviedo, Asturias, Spain for the NRT board meeting and a visit to the Asturfeito factory.
+Read more on our [news page](/_pages/news.md).

-## New positions
-We are in the process of appointing candidates for the DevOps software engineer, systems engineer and mechanical engineer positions at LJMU.
-These new starters will be joining the team before the end of 2018.
+## Visit to La Palma